Polaris (Marvel Comics): Origin

 Lorna Dane met the original team of X-Men while still a student.
 When the villain Mesmero used his "psyche-generator" to summon mutants in North America with latent powers, Lorna found herself compelled to travel to San Francisco, where Mesmero was.
 There she encountered the X-Man Iceman, who broke her trance by causing her to slip on a patch of ice and then convinced her to come to his apartment.
 At the apartment, Lorna met the rest of the X-Men who soon learned that she had latent mutant powers.
 Mesmero and his android Demi-Men captured her and took her to their desert headquarters, with the X-Men in pursuit.
 The psyche-generator awakened her mutant powers and Mesmero named her "Queen of the Mutants".

 When the X-Men attempted to rescue her, Magneto revealed himself as the leader of the group behind her abduction—and, more importantly, claimed to be Lorna's father.
 Despite the X-Men's assertions that Magneto is evil, Lorna could not bring herself to fight her own father.
 Iceman returns from meeting with her foster parents who told him that her birth parents had died in a plane crash years earlier.
 This information caused Lorna to turn against Magneto but it was later revealed that she had caused the accident and Magneto had her memories of it erased with the help of Mastermind.
-For a while, Iceman was attracted to her, but Lorna did not truly reciprocate the feelings.
+For a while, Iceman was attracted to her, but Lorna did not truly reciprocate his feelings.
 She instead fell in love with their teammate Havok.

 Unbeknownst to Lorna, the Magneto who claimed to be her father is revealed to be an android.
 Shortly after, Lorna was captured by Sentinels, but was rescued by the X-Men.
 Lorna joined the X-Men and began living at Xavier's mansion.
 Lorna aided Havok and the X-Men in repelling the alien Z'Nox's attempted invasion of Earth.

 Lorna Dane's first "code name" was Magnetrix, but she quickly decided that she did not like this name.
 However, that did not keep Havok from continuing to use that name as a way to annoy and flirt with her.
 The two leave the X-Men to pursue their mutual interest in geophysics.
 They moved to the Diablo mountain range in California.

 Lorna, with Havok, is later seen battling the Hulk.
 When the old and new X-Men fought the mutant island Krakoa, Lorna displayed the full potential of her powers for the first time by disrupting the Earth's magnetic field, which sent Krakoa into deep space.
 They then joined Moira MacTaggert at her facility for genetic research on Muir Island.